patrickmpoon/CarND-Traffic-Sign-Classifier-Project/writeup/writeup_template-ppoon.md

 The code for my final model is located in the cell 11 of the IPython notebook.

 I used the LeNet architecture from Lesson 8, Convolutional Neural Networks, as a starting point.
-I experimented with various modifications, such as implementing dropout and adding a third convolutional layer, but neither seemed to improve accuracy with the parameter values I used.
-So, I dropped them and focused on modifying different hyperparameters for the LeNet architecture.

 My final model consisted of the following layers: